Bambi: The Legend of Lance Alworth

 His run as the best player in the AFL began in 1963, leading the league in touchdowns three years in a row (1964, 1965, 1966).
 He led in receptions another three times (1966, 1968,1969).
 He topped the league in yards from scrimmage twice (1965, 1968) and receiving yards another three times (1965, 1966, 1968).
 He was first team all AFL every year between 1963 and 1969.
 He was AFL Player of the Year in 1963 when the Chargers won their only AFL Title.
 He also led them to the Championship Game in 1964 and 1965.
 He would later be a member of the Super Bowl Champion Dallas Cowboys, catching a touchdown pass in the Cowboys’ 24-3 win in Super Bowl VI.

 Charlie Flowers gave him the nickname he would be known to history as.

 “You’re Bambi” said Flowers.

 “For your big brown eyes and the way you move.” answered Flowers.

 Alworth hated the nickname, but the name stuck.
-The grace in which Lance played football, running, jumping, and dodging as a young deer is a perfect image.
+The grace in which Lance played football, running, jumping, and dodging as a young deer was the perfect image.

 With the incredible numbers put up in the passing game in the last 20 years, most of Alworth’s numbers seem rather pedestrian.
 But is that fair to players of his era?